RickyRicardo1500/p2_terraform/README.md

 curl http://localhost:8081
 ```

-18. Delete EC2 instance when done\
-    Navigate back to AWS EC2 instance via the browser.
-Under the Instance State Menu, terminate the instance.

 ## Setup Steps (Kubernetes)
 1. Select **Amazon Linux 2023** EC2 instance (t3.micro).
 2. Create a new key pair or reuse a created key from the drop down menu.